thsant/wgisd/README.md

 the *i*-th grape cluster can be found in `M[:,:,i]`.
 The *i*-th mask corresponds to the *i*-th line in the bounding boxes file.

+The dataset also includes the original image files, presenting the full original resolution.
+The normalized annotation for bounding boxes allows easy identification of clusters in the original images, but the mask data will need to be properly rescaled if users wish to work on the original full resolution.

+#### Contributions

+*For `test_berries.txt` , `train_berries.txt` and `val_berries.txt`*:

 The berries annotations are following a similar notation with the only exception being that each text file (train/val/test) includes also the instance file name.